 The Company sponsors the Peoples Financial Corporation Employee Stock Ownership Plan ("ESOP").
 Employees who are in a position requiring at least 1,000 hours of service during a plan year and who are 21 years of age are eligible to participate in the ESOP.
 The Plan included 401(k) provisions and the former Gulf National Bank Profit Sharing Plan.
 Effective January 1, 2001, the ESOP was amended to separate the 401(k) funds into the Peoples Financial Corporation 401(k) Profit Sharing Plan.
 The separation had no impact on the eligibility or benefits provided to participants of either plan.
 The 401(k) provides for a matching contribution of 75% of the amounts contributed by the employee (up to 6% of compensation).
 Contributions are determined by the Board of Directors and may be paid either in cash or Peoples Financial Corporation common stock.
-Total contributions to the plans charged to operating expense were \$260,000, \$280,000 and \$220,000 in 2015, 2014 and 2013, respectively.
+Total contributions to the plans charged to operating expense were \$276,000, \$260,000 and \$280,000 in 2016, 2015 and 2014, respectively.

-Compensation expense of 7,576,755, 7,678,640 and 7,594,790 was the basis for determining the ESOP contribution allocation to participants for 2015, 2014 and 2013, respectively.
-The ESOP held 285,785, 315,269 and 359,030 allocated shares at December 31, 2015, 2014 and 2013, respectively.
+Compensation expense of \$7,804,295, \$7,576,755 and \$7,678,640 was the basis for determining the ESOP contribution allocation to participants for 2016, 2015 and 2014, respectively.
+The ESOP held 276,628, 285,785 and 315,269 allocated shares at December 31, 2016, 2015 and 2014, respectively.

 The Company established an Executive Supplemental Income Plan and a Directors' Deferred Income Plan, which provide for pre-retirement and post-retirement benefits to certain key executives and directors.
 Benefits under the Executive Supplemental Income Plan are based upon the position and salary of the officer at retirement or death.
 Normal retirement benefits under the plan are equal to 67% of salary for the president and chief executive officer, 58% of salary for the executive vice president and 50% of salary for all other executive officers and are payable monthly over a period of fifteen years.
 Under the Directors' Deferred Income Plan, the directors are given an opportunity to defer receipt of their annual directors' fees until age sixty-five.
 For those who choose to participate, benefits are payable monthly for ten years beginning the first day of the month following the director's normal retirement date.
 The normal retirement date is the later of the normal retirement age (65) or separation of service.
 Interest on deferred fees accrues at an annual rate of ten percent, compounded annually.
 The Company has acquired insurance policies, with the bank subsidiary as owner and beneficiary, which it may use as a source to pay potential benefits to the plan participants.
-These contracts are carried at their cash surrender value, which amounted to \$16,820,058, \$16,370,384 and \$15,824,497 at December 31, 2015, 2014 and 2013, respectively.
-The present value of accumulated benefits under these plans, using an interest rate of 4.50% in 2015, 2014 and 2013, respectively.
-The present value of accumulated benefits under these plans, using an interest rate of 4.50% in 2015, 2014 and 2013, respectively and is included in Employee and director benefit plans liabilities.
+These contracts are carried at their cash surrender value, which amounted to \$17,176,771, \$16,820,058 and \$16,370,384 at December 31, 2016, 2015 and 2014, respectively.
+The present value of accumulated benefits under these plans, using an interest rate of 4.25% in 2016 and 4.50% in 2015 and 2014, and the interest ramp-up method has been accrued.
+The accrual amounted to \$12,221,421, \$11,813,343 and \$11,465,119 at December 31, 2016, 2015 and 2014, respectively, and is included in Employee and director benefit plans liabilities.